 Short-term Care: Facilitates Functional Improvement

-This is the percentage of short-term stay patients who saw functional improvements, such as with activities of daily living.
-High levels of autonomy with ADL's often correlates with higher quality rehabilitation.
+This indicates the percent of short-term stay residents that experienced functional improvements, such as with activities of daily living.

 - Richland Memorial HospitalAcute Care Hospitals 0.29 miles away800 East Locust Olney Illinois 62450Voluntary non-profit - Private(618) 395-2131